umccr/neoantigens/README.md

 --trna-vaf 10
 ```

 Now getting 1 epitope in `MHC_Class_I` back, and 73 epitopes (14 variants) in `MHC_Class_II`.
 It filtered out variants with normal AF>2%, for example a variant with tumor AF 18%, and normal AF 8% was filtered out.
 I think since we're doing all sensible somatic filtering before passing the VCF into pVACtools, we don't need to do extra filtering here.
+For example, filtering out normal AF>2% will have trouble with tumor contamination, and want to deal with that before running pVAC.
 So we will just remove the frequencies and depths from the inputs (except for those for RNA).

+However, keeping in mind that we want to use only mutations for building epitopes that consistently appear in a tumor altogether.
+It's reached ideally on the VAF roughly equal to tumor ploidy.
+That's why it's good to figure out tumor ploidiy based on typical somatic mutations AFs, and then filter out mutations with tumor VAF below that value.

-However, one note: if the read coverage is 0, bam-readcount won't report such SNP at all, and pVACseq will use it as NA, and will keep such SNP as passed.
+Another technical note: if the read coverage is 0, bam-readcount won't report such SNP at all, and pVACseq will use it as NA, and will keep such SNP as passed.
 For example, consider the following 2 SNPs.
 The second one has 2 read coverage, and it's filtered out correctly.
 The first one has 0 read coverage, and reported as NA, so the epitopes that this SNP supports will pass the filters:

 ```
 chromosome_name  start      stop       reference  variant  gene_name  trna_depth  trna_vaf